sgleich/FalkorMetaT/README.md

 ```
 salmon quant -i salmon_index -l A -1 /path/to/directory/[sample-R1-unmerged.fastq] -2 /path/to/directory/[sample-R2-unmerged.fastq] -o [sample.quant]
 ```
-## Predict proteins - GeneMarkS
+## Predict proteins - GeneMarkS-T
 Now we can predict proteins from the contigs we've obtained from each of our assemblies.
 ```
 GeneMarkS-T/gmst.pl --fnn -faa [rep_contigs.fasta]
 ```
-GeneMarkS outputs can be used to for functional annotation via eggNOG-mapper
+GeneMarkS-T outputs can be used to for functional annotation via eggNOG-mapper

 ## Taxonomic classification - EUKulele (version 2.0.3)
 We will now assign taxonomy to the contigs we obtained from each of our assemblies.
-In the example below, the directory "directory" has the .fnn file obtained from GeneMarkS.
+In the example below, the directory "directory" has the .fnn file obtained from GeneMarkS-T.
 ```
 EUKulele --sample_dir /path/to/directory -m mets --n_ext fnn
 ```
 ## Functional annotation - eggNOG (version 2.0.1b)
-We will take the predicted protein .faa files obtained from GeneMarkS to run eggNOG mapper for functional annotation.
+We will take the predicted protein .faa files obtained from GeneMarkS-T to run eggNOG mapper for functional annotation.
 ```
 emapper.py -i /path/to/genemark/output/[rep_contigs.faa] --output rep_contigs_eggnog -m diamond
 ```